pelazas/tsbuddy/README.md

 4.  **Formatting (`agents/formatting_agent.py`):** Takes the evaluated products and formats them into a clear and readable format, adding a title and a summary of the results.

+5.  **Database Storage (`database.py`):** The formatted products are then saved to a MongoDB database.

-5.  **Execution (`main.py`):** The `main.py` script orchestrates the entire pipeline.
-It calls the user input agent, the scraping agent, the evaluation agent, and the formatting agent in sequence.
+6.  **Execution (`main.py`):** The `main.py` script orchestrates the entire pipeline.
+It calls the user input agent, the scraping agent, the evaluation agent, the formatting agent, and the database module in sequence.
 Finally, it prints the formatted results.

 ## Project Structure